signaldatascience/R-curriculum/src/week4/day2/regression-trees.md

 First, we pick a value of $k$.
 Next, suppose that we have a dataset of $n$ points, where each $\textbf{x}_i$ is associated with a target variable taking on value $y_i$.
 Finally, suppose that we have a new point $\textbf{x}^\star$ and we want to predict the associated value of the target variable.
 To do so, we find the $k$ points $\textbf{x}_i$ which are closest to $\textbf{x}^\star$, look at the associated values of $y_i$, and take their average.
 That's all!

-Another way to think about it is as such: We're effectively imposing a Bayesian prior saying that the value of the target variable at any point is entirely determined purely by the values of the target variable close to that point.
-Of course, the simplicity of KNN is simultaneously its greatest weakness -- there are datasets for which this prior holds true, but there are also many datasets for which it doesn't!

 KNN is implemented in R as `kknn()` in the `kknn` package.
 It can be used with `caret`'s `train()` by setting `method="kknn"`.
 There's just a single hyperparameter to tune -- the value of $k$.
+A larger value of $k$ helps guard against overfitting, but will make the model less sensitive to fine-grained structure in the data.

 * Use `caret` to train a KNN model for white wine quality using `tuneLength=10`.
 Compare the minimum RMSE obtained to the RMSE for a regularized linear model.

+In general, we can get better predictions by using information about what happens at a greater distance from the point of interest.

 Regression tree models
 ======================